Mleccha: Relations with mlecchas

 Early writings refer to these foreign peoples as half-civilized, unconverted people who rise or eat at improper times.
 They stated that monks and nuns should avoid certain areas of habitation because they were unsafe.
 Namely, that the ignorant populace might beat, harass or rob them under the impression that they were spies from hostile villages.
 Further, while some of these non-mlecchas, such as those of the Jain faith, had established contact with people of the forest tribes, they were automatically designated as mlecchas.
 This was the typical attitude of people from the plains who took pride in their norms of settled agricultural and urban lifestyles.

 Historians note that there were also systems in place to determine the validity – or purity – of certain customs, which would ultimately be judged by the priest.
 As such there were intricate rules in place to define purity from impurity, laws of behavior, as well as rituals and customs, in an effort to educate the members of the Brahmanical system.
 Namely, these advisors took great pains to ensure that peoples of the Brahmanical system did not subscribe to any mleccha customs or rituals.

 The Sanskritisation of names was a common feature among both indigenous and foreign mlecchas who slowly tried to move away from their status of mleccha.
 Very often, in the case of ruling families, it took one to two generations to make a transition.
 One of the most direct forms of the expression of the Brahmanical ritual purity was the form and type of food which a Brahmin could eat.
 He was forbidden to accept cooked food from any unclean person.
 Thus when the Punjab region became a mleccha area conquered by Muslims, the staple food was given a lower place in the food-ranking.
-By the twelfth century CE, wheat was described in one lexicon as food of the mlecchas, and rice became the pure cereal.
+By the twelfth century, wheat was described in one lexicon as food of the mlecchas, and rice became the pure cereal.
 Onions and garlic was also regarded as the food of the mlecchas and therefore prohibited to the priestly intellectual class of Brahmins.
 Mlecchas drank alcohol, ate cow flesh, which was strictly forbidden to a follower of Hindu orthopraxy, and followed spiritual practices which were foreign to the Indian subcontinent.